Requirements Analysis and Modelling

 Students who successfully complete this subject will be able to:

-- Communicate effectively as a professional and function as an effective leader or member of a diverse team.
+- Work professionally and function as an effective leader or member of a diverse team.

-- The role of the analyst and the SDLC
+- The role of the analyst and the Software Development Life Cycle (SDLC)

 - Investigating system requirements